PaulAshton1/Movie-website-project/READme.md

 # Movie Website

 Welcome to the **Movie Website** project!
-This repository contains the codebase for a website dedicated to showcasing movies, their details, and related features.The Page is also able to download movies as well
+This repository contains the codebase for a website dedicated to showcasing movies, their details, and related features.The Page is also able to download movies as well.

 ## Features